kibexd/workers-rights-watch-website/email-to-eunice.md

 3. Ongoing maintenance and SEO services: KES 5,000/month
 4. What's needed to complete the final 5% (payment gateway credentials)

 Please review the agreement at your convenience.
 I'm happy to discuss any questions you may have or schedule a call to walk through it together.
+The contract terms may be further refined to reflect your understanding and agreement.

 The website is ready to make an impact for Workers Rights Watch, and I look forward to seeing it live.